-The Cx486SLC on-chip cache maximizes overall performance by quickly supplying instructions and data to the internal execution pipeline.
-An external memory access takes a minimum of two clock cycles (zero wait states).
-For cache hits, the Cx486SLC eliminates these two clock cycles by overlapping cache accesses with normal execution pipeline activity.
+The Cx486SLC/e on-chip cache maximizes overall performance by quickly supplying instructions and data to the internal execution pipeline.
+On a 386SX system, an external memory access takes a minimum of two clock cycles (zero wait states).
+For cache hits, the Cx486SLC/e eliminates these two clock cycles by overlapping cache accesses with normal execution pipeline activity.
 Additional bus bandwidth is gained by presenting instructions and data to the execution pipeline up to 32 bits at a time compared to 16 bits per cycle for an external memory access.

-The Cx486SLC cache is a 1 KByte write-through unified instruction and data cache and lines are allocated only during memory read cycles.
+The Cx486SLC/e cache is a 1 KByte write-through unified instruction and data cache.
+New lines are allocated only during memory read cycles.
 The cache can be configured as direct-mapped or as two-way set associative.
 The direct-mapped organization is a single set of 256 four-byte lines.
-When configured as two-way set associative, the cache organization consists of two sets of 128 four-byte lines and uses a Least Recently Used (LRU) replacement algorithm.
+When configured as two-way set associative, the cache organization consists of two sets of 128 fourbyte lines and uses a Least Recently Used (LRU) replacement algorithm.